 Place bowl in fridge for at least 15 minutes.

 Divide bread cubes evenly among cavities of lightly greased muffin tin, lightly pressing bread in.

 Bake at 350 degrees for about 25 minutes.
 Cool slightly before removing from pan and serving.

-Combine all ingredients in a medium bowl and use your fingers to blend, until tiny pea-sized clumps form.
+Combine all ingredients in a medium bowl and use your fingers or a pastry blender to blend, until tiny pea-sized clumps form.